How to choose Hiking Boots Video

 As a guide we see some pretty funny footwear out on the tracks from time to time, but if you follow these tips, you’re gonna be all good, so we look forward to seeing you out here soon.

 My name's Andrew Wells, a New Zealand hiking guide and proud owner/operator of the 'World Heritage Walking Tour'.
 This really is a 'Trip of a Lifetime' with the best walks in New Zealand and once-in-a-lifetime adventure activities included in this fully guided small group tour.
-At the end of each amazing day relax in your comfortable 4-star accommodation and savour the best New Zealand food and wine in our favourite hand-picked restaurants.
+At the end of each amazing day relax in your comfortable laid-back luxury accommodation and savour the best New Zealand food and wine in our favourite hand-picked restaurants.
 Topping it all off is your friendly, expert Kiwi guide!
 See more about our New Zealand hiking tours here or get your free brochure now.